csswizardry/csswizardry.github.com/_posts/2012-06-21-the-open-closed-principle-applied-to-css.md

 You might find that in order to use the object you have to undo stuff in it.

 A prime example of this is a mistake I made on [faavorite](http://faavorite.com/csswizardry).
-I made the island object carry cosmetics; instead of merely boxing off content I (foolishly) gave it a background, border and shadow style.
-This means that if I ever want to use the island for any different purposes I have to undo that; here I messed up and made an object too specific, so I have to now decide whether it’s worth unsetting these properties in order to reuse `.island`, or is it better to just make something new?
-I removed the boolean choice by not keeping my base simple enough.
+I made the island object carry cosmetics: instead of merely boxing off content I (foolishly) gave it a background, border and shadow style.
+This means that if I ever want to use the island for any different purposes, I have to undo that.
+Here I messed up, and made an object too specific, so I now have to decide whether it’s worth unsetting these properties in order to reuse `.island`, or is it better to just make something new?
+I removed my own boolean choice by not keeping my base simple enough.

-So if you abstract sensibly you should find that you rarely need to _change_ a base object, you should only ever need to extend it.
+So, if you abstract sensibly you should find that you rarely need to _change_ a base object, you should only ever need to extend it.
 Extending will add styles only in specific cases, making modifications to a base object is a _bad idea_.